vamos-vla/vamos-deployment/ROS.md

    roslaunch navigate dummy_goal_publisher_custom.launch
    ```

+### System Considerations

+Note that the navigate launch file will output paths in 3D, but as part of the state machine, one of the states is "ROTATING_TO_VIEW_GOAL".
+This state is communicated to any downstream controller by a single waypoint behind and to the side of the robot, which a downstream controller should interpret as a command to rotate in place.
+For instance, you can have a PID controller on the angle difference which would cause the robot to rotate in place when this package outputs paths behind and to the side of the robot.

 ## Dummy Goal Publisher

 The dummy goal publisher is a testing utility that continuously publishes navigation goals to test the navigation system without requiring manual goal input.